 Broc Brown has had an interesting life.
-The reason his life has been so interesting is because of his abnormal height.
+The reason that his life has been so unusual is because of his astonishing height.
 This kid is tall.
 Really tall.
 Broc’s height has caused him to suffer from chronic pain and constant ridicule.
 His family has also had to use their savings to pay for special clothes and furniture for Broc.

 After a few public appearances, Broc’s life completely changed.
-Keep reading to find out just how tall Broc has grown to be, and if his growth could impact his lifespan.
+Keep reading to find out just how tall Broc has grown to be, and how his size has affected his entire life.

 He Was an Average Weight and Height at Birth